exasol/postgresql-virtual-schema/doc/extension_store/README.md

 1. Check if there is a newer version of the configuration.
 If yes:
     1. Ask user to confirm the license again (usually the JDBC driver license)
-    1. Download new JARs
+    1. Download new files
-    1. Delete old JARs from BucketFS
-    1. Install new JARs to BucketFS
+    1. Install new files to BucketFS
     1. Run scripts from `update.configuration`
 1. Let user enter new values for all parameters with `scope=connection`
 1. Run `update.connection` SQL statements.